 Sen. Mike Lee, R-Utah, is taking the same tactic, while Rep. Jim Matheson, D-Utah, said he's following the standard set up by chief administrative officer of the House.

 If a member declines to make a decision, then the House administrator will require those paid by the member's office budget to shop on the exchange.

 Staffers paid through other sources, like congressional committee budgets, can keep their government insurance.
 All of Matheson's employees are paid exclusively from his office budget while Lee has a handful of employees tied to the Senate Judiciary Committee who will stay on the federal plan.

 Hatch oversees his personal aides as well as a group assigned to the Senate Finance Committee, where he is the top Republican.
 Hatch's spokesman said the office won't comment on any personnel matters or the regulations pertaining to congressional staff.

 Rep. Chris Stewart, a freshman Republican, hasn't made a decision yet on his staff.
 He has until the end of business on Thursday.
 Open enrollment for members of Congress and their staff members begins in mid-November.

-Bishop isn't the only House member taking advantage of the loophole.
+Affordable Care Act">loophole.
 Rep. Darrell Issa, R-Calif., has decided that all of his employees are "unofficial," telling Politico: "I've gotta make the right decision for my employees."